crest-cassia/oacis/en/tutorial.md

 ## About the sample simulator

-In this tutorial, we are going to execute simulations of Nagel-Schereckenberg model, which is a simple model of traffic flow of vehicles.
+In this tutorial, we are going to execute simulations of the Nagel-Schereckenberg model, which is a simple model of traffic flow of vehicles.
-This simple model, proposed in 1990's, describes the motion of vehicles as a Cellular Automaton in one-dimensional lattice.
+This simple model, proposed in the 1990's, describes the motion of vehicles as a Cellular Automaton on a one-dimensional lattice.
 For more information about the model, please see [this page](https://en.wikipedia.org/wiki/Nagel%E2%80%93Schreckenberg_model).

 We provide a source code for this simulation.
 Please find the [repository on the github](https://github.com/yohm/nagel_schreckenberg_model).
-Follow README to setting up the simulator.
+Follow README to set up the simulator.
 When you run the script `run.sh`, give simulation parameters as command-line arguments.
 The output file is generated in the current directory.
-Please try running the simulator and see how the output files look like.
+Please try running the simulator and see how the output files look.

 From now on, let us assume that the script is located at `~/work/ns_model/run.sh`.